 Segment results that are reported to the MD include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
-Unallocated items comprise mainly corporate assets (primarily the Group's headquarters), head office expenses, and income tax assets and liabilities.
+Unallocated items comprise minimal, not material corporate assets (primarily the Group's headquarters), head office expenses, and income tax assets and liabilities.